 Warming, fragrant and floral, this dairy-free rose tea latte is a wonderful drink for fall or winter, or served over ice for a refreshing and aromatic summer drink.

-- 2 tbsp organic food grade dried rose petals
+- 2 tablespoon organic food grade dried rose petals

 - 2 cups unsweetened almond milk

-- ½ tsp vanilla extract or ⅛ tsp vanilla bean powder
+- ½ teaspoon vanilla extract or ⅛ teaspoon vanilla bean powder

 Place the dried rose petals into two layers of cheese cloth and tie tightly, or place the petals in a stainless tea ball.